Dr. Kristine Dery, Ph.D., EMBA (Mel), BA. (Auck),

 Reading Time: 7 minutes

 Walk the talk takes place in almost every company today.
 What was mainly planned five years ago is now being implemented.
 There is hardly a company that isn´t already in the middle of a process of change, digitizing its company and applying a customer-oriented perspective to its strategies.
 Cultural change together with a mindset change and the search for people with the right skills are in the air.
-Dr. Kristine Dery, Research Scientist at MIT Sloan School of Management, talks about what implementing new ways to create value to organization literally means.
+Dr. Kristine Dery, Research Scientist at MIT Sloan School of Management, talks about implementing new ways to create value to organization means.
 How needs arising from these concepts result in the application of the customer-focused perspective also internally as an employee-centric approach to empower and future-proof their people.
-To qualify them to curate their own careers and get fit to adapt to a future of on-the-fly learning and the creation of their own new jobs.
+To qualify them to curate their own careers and get fit to adapt to a future of on-the-fly learning and the creation of their new jobs.

 Dr. Kristine Dery was invited for this interview by Stephanie Woerner, Research Scientist at the MIT Sloan School of Management, co-author of ‘What’s Your Digital Business Model?’, according to the principles of taskfarm.

 What fields of work are most affected by the change?

 Dr. Kristine Dery: Very many.
 Lots of companies who only talked about change five years ago are making significant changes right now.
 The move is from a culture that worked with command and control to a culture that is comfortable with hypothesizing, testing and gathering data, learning on the fly and not having perfect information.
 To get the customer into the center of decisions as opposed to having products and services at the center of decisions.
 It´s a very new way of thinking about what organizations do and it also comes with some practical reality around work practices.
 We are going to work much more in communities to develop iterative approaches to finding customer solutions and delivering value for the business.

 To perform in such environments, we need to empower and train our people to be able to modify their own mindsets and work on obtaining new skills.